-In addition to Rollins core and departmental requirements, the core requirements for the Infectious Disease concentration include two required courses (GH 511 International Infectious Disease; GH 515 Transforming Public Health Surveillance) that together total five credits.
+In addition to Rollins core and HDGH core course requirements, the Infectious Disease (ID) concentration requires two core courses (GH 511 International Infectious Disease; GH 515 Transforming Public Health Surveillance) that together total five credits.
 To gain necessary skills in the areas of epidemiology/research, program management, or health promotion, students should take additional elective courses in these areas.
 Students in the infectious disease concentration have the potential to develop their thesis project, such as a special studies project or research project with adjunct faculty at the CDC, The Carter Center, CARE, or in other departments at Emory.

+ID Required Core Courses

-ID Concentration Core Course Number Course Title Credit Hours Both courses required GH 511 GH 515 International Infectious Disease Transforming Public Health Surveillance 2 3
+Course Number Course Title Credit Hours

+GH 511 International Infectious Disease 2

+GH 515 Transforming Public Health Surveillance 3